-Further, the Geotechnical and Geological Report by Coastline Geotechnical Consultants dated February 8, 1996, also states that:
+Further, the Commission notes that the bluff slope located on the subject site has previously displayed evidence of slope instability.
+The Geotechnical and Geological Report by Coastline Geotechnical Consultants dated February 8, 1996, states that:

-The descending slope areas are prone to surficial instability during periods of intense storm activity.
+The descending slope areas are prone to surficial instability during periods of Intense storm activity.
 Evidence of past erosion and soil slippage was observed along slope areas immediately above the cabana...Railroad tie walls, 3- to 5-feet in height, are situated at the toe of the slope north and east of the cabana.
 These walls locally lean to the south.
-An open, wood deck supported by pier footings is situated adjacent to and southsoutheast of the cabana.
-Several of the pier footings have settled, noticeably tilt, and have been locally undermined.
+An open, wood deck supported by pier footings is situated adjacent to and south-southeast of the cabana.
+Several of the pier footings have settled, noticeably tilt, and have been locally underruined.